Resolving the Orientations of and Angular Separation between a Pair of Dipole Emitters

-Importantly, the fourth moments $\tilde{\bm{q}}$ of a single dipole are functionally distinct from those of a dipole pair.
+Importantly, the fourth moments $\tilde{\bm{q}}$ of the SM are functionally distinct from those of a dipole pair, regardless of the speed of the rotational diffusion.
 In fact, their only intersection occurs when $\delta=\tilde{\omega}=0$ (Figure~\ref{fig:3}); naturally, a pair of dipoles with identical orientations is equivalent to a single fixed dipole.
-For any $\delta \neq 0$, the fourth moments $\mu_x^4$, $\mu_y^4$, and $\mu_x^2\mu_y^2$ of any dipole pair are \emph{unique} from those of a single wobbling molecule [Eqs.~(\ref{eq:wobbleDipole_mux4}-\ref{eq:wobbleDipole_mux2muy2})].
-Therefore, by measuring fourth moments with sufficient precision, one may distinguish dipole pairs from single molecules even if they spatially overlap.
+For any $\delta \neq 0$, the fourth moments of any dipole pair are \emph{unique} from those of a single wobbling molecule.
+Therefore, by measuring fourth moments with sufficient precision, one may distinguish dipole pairs from single molecules even if they spatially coincide.

-We now quantify the performance of combining ExM with various engineered DSFs.
+We now quantify the performance of measuring the orientations of and separation between dipole pairs when combining ExM with various engineered DSFs.
 For ExM, we parameterize the sequence of illumination polarizations using three equally spaced wavevectors $\bm{k}_1$, $\bm{k}_2$, and $\bm{k}_3$ lying on the surface of a cone with half-angle $\beta$ oriented along the $\mu_z$ axis [Fig.~\ref{fig:4}(a)(i)].
 Each wavevector is associated with s- and p-polarized light [Fig.~\ref{fig:4}(a)(ii)], thereby resulting in 6 pumping polarizations.
 The number of photons absorbed by the molecule and therefore detected by a camera is related to both the pumping electric field $\bm{E}_i$ and the dipole's orientation $\bm{\mu}$ as $s \propto \sum_{i=1}^6 \left| \bm{E}_i^\intercal \bm{\mu} \right|^2$ \cite{Supplemental}.